anodynos/uRequire/source/code/config/ResourceConverters.coffee.md

   module.exports = helpers.deepMerge(defaultConfig, {foo: {bar: ''}});
 ```
 and we are about to inject `config.js` as a dependency into `common/defaultConfig`.
-In this case, we would create a circular dependency which is not what we intended, so urequire will make the decision NOT to inject.
+In this case, if we injected we would have created a circular dependency which is not what we intended, so urequire will make the decision NOT to inject.

 In these two case, you have to do it explicitly `var a = require('some/other/injected/mod')` and know what you're doing.
 Also you can `modyle.injectDeps({'config': 'config' }, true);` to force circular deps to be injected.